-As the former United Nations official who coined ESG in May 2004, TBCG Founder Paul Clements-Hunt, has given more than two decades of thinking and practice in his work around the world on how to maximise ESG impact to unlock value.
+As the former United Nations official who coined ESG in May 2004, TBCG Founder Paul Clements-Hunt, has given more than two decades of thinking and practice in his work around the world on how to understand new ESG risks and maximise ESG upside as the route to unlock sustainability value.
+ESG4.0 is a response to the new, evolving Complex Converging Systemic Risk (CCSR) which institutions and communities worldwide are facing.

-How effective is your understanding of Complex Converging Systemic Risks (CCSRTM) and how is it integrated into strategic thinking?
-Are CCSR – such as: social inequality, climate change, ecosystems destruction, food insecurity, water stress, geo-politics, populism, conflict, resource wars – seen as a risk to endure or a novel opportunity if addressed?
+How effective is your understanding of Complex Converging Systemic Risk (CCSR) and how is it integrated into strategic thinking?
+Are CCSR – such as social inequality, climate change, ecosystems destruction, food insecurity, water stress, geo-politics, populism, conflict, resource wars – seen as a risk to endure or a novel opportunity if addressed?

 Where does your company/ institution stand in comparison to peers in terms of employing the ESG risk and opportunity lenses to unlock value and build resilience?